CBEL convenes Salem-area leaders committed to helping families and neighborhoods thrive.

 The Community Business and Education Leaders (CBEL) Collaborative is a group of community leaders focused on building community resilience that strengthens families and supports world-class education in the Salem-Keizer School District.

-The group meets virtually every other month to discuss real community challenges and listen to the voices of lived experience in the neighborhoods they support.
-Led by an Executive Council, the group sponsors Neighborhood Family Councils and Collective Impact Initiatives.
+The group meets every other month to discuss real community challenges and listen to the voices of lived experience in the neighborhoods they support.
+Led by an Executive Council, this group supports the Neighborhood Family Councils and Collective Impact Initiatives.

 What we do